aknot242/f5xc-lab-mcn-practical/labapp/app/markdown/portability.md

 ### **Exercise 2: Find a Friend**

 Do you have a friend working on the lab?
-Ask them their ephemeral namespace and test that their load balancer is being advertised from your site.
+Ask them their <strong>ephemeral namespace</strong> to test advertisement from the UDF site (or test with the value already populated).

 <div style="height:25px"></div>